vraravam/dotfiles/README.md

 1. If you are starting this process on a machine where you have already installed some apps using brew, then use `brew bundle dump` to create the `${HOME}/Brewfile` file and avoid starting from scratch.
 Remember though that this is a *1-time* run of this command.
 In the future, if you regenerate the Brewfile using this command, any custom comments/formatting that you might have written into that file - would be lost.
 2. Use the `scripts/capture-defaults.sh` script with the `-e` (export) option to export your application and system preferences.
 Please ensure that you edit the list of applications to what you have installed and would like to capture the preferences for.
+3. Use the `scripts/resurrect-repositories.rb` script with the `-g` (generate) option to generate the yaml for all git repos that you might have on your current machine.
+Please see the usage to provide the appropriate cmd-line arguments to generate and capture the appropriate yaml structure. *Note: The output of this generation step is printed onto the console stdout, you will have to capture and store it in an appropriate file for backup.*

 # Generic/Common Getting started